HealthDataInsight/way_of_working-code_linting-hdi/lib/way_of_working/code_linting/hdi/templates/docs/way_of_working/code-linting/index.md

 way_of_working init code_linting
 ```

-This copies organizational coding standards to `.github/linters/` and adds GitHub Actions workflows that run automatically on commits.
+This copies organisational coding standards and GitHub Actions workflows to your project.

 {: .note }
 For Xcode projects, a SwiftLint build phase is automatically added to the project config.